cryptomessaging/edsig/README.md

 ## Command Line Interface Examples

 Create a new persona with a nickname "Satoshi" on your local computer.
 The resulting files are stored on your computer under the ~/.cryptomessaging directory.
+A persona is one version of yourself, such as your role as a parent, or the way you are around your old college friends.
+You can create as many personas as you want, and they are all kept completely separate.
 <pre>
 $ edsig persona create Satoshi
 </pre>

-Join the "Alpha" Persona Service at cryptomessaging.org and upload your new Satoshi persona:
+Join the "Alpha" persona service at cryptomessaging.org and upload your new Satoshi persona.
+The following command remembers the "Alpha Persona Service" on your local computer and allows you to refer to it by name, such as "-s alpha".
 <pre>
 $ edsig join https://personas.cryptomessaging.org --nickname Satoshi
 </pre>

 Fetch the persona.json file you just uploaded in the last example.
 Copy the URL printed after the last example and substitute it into the example below:
 <pre>
-$ edsig get -s alp personas/-E0MwwjCx1JOLBo6q0yUn4w9KyDEV5xUdBUiPy-k8hI/persona.json persona.json > persona.json.edsig
+$ edsig get -s alp personas/-E0MwwjCx1JOLBo6q0yUn4w9KyDEV5xUdBUiPy-k8hI/persona.json --save-sig persona.json.edsig
 </pre>